 Keep in mind that Xiaomi is a Chinese company that had their products copied by copycats, and with the new model it isn’t any different.
-The 3rd gen is rather new, but you can already find counterfeit models on the market, make sure to buy from reputable stores or websites.
+The Hybrids model is rather new, but you can already find counterfeit models on the market, make sure to buy from reputable stores or websites.

-If you’re looking for a cheap pair of earbuds with nice design and great, slightly V shaped sound signature, get Xiaomi Piston 3s and be amazed how much little money can give you.
+If you’re looking for a cheap pair of earbuds with nice design and great, slightly V shaped sound signature (bassy), get Xiaomi Piston Hybrids and be amazed how much little money can give you.